How should I prepare for the Admissions Test?

 For those with similar qualification to many who were accepted, it's not a satisfying answer, however, many accepted candidates are re-applicants who've had more time to learn, gain experience and mature.
 Often, the judgment of selection committee members is more "not quite ready" than "will-never-accept."

-It's also helpful to continue strengthening other aspects of your candidacy by getting additional shadowing, volunteering, working and research experience.
+It's also helpful to continue strengthening other aspects of your candidacy by getting additional shadowing, volunteering, service, working and research experience.

 If medicine or veterinary medicine, and you're not accepted as a re-applicant, you may want to consider applying to international schools.